mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 {:numbered="false"}

 This work has been partially supported by the MQUIC project and the NGI POINTER work programme.
-The authors thanks Quentin De Coninck for his comments on the first version of this draft.
+The authors thank Quentin De Coninck for his comments on the first version of this draft.